astronomerritt/arachne_stitch/README.md

 # arachne

-## a package for making cross-stitch patterns from images
+This will one day be a package for creating cross-stitch patterns from images!

-created this project so I can get better at Python :)
+I created this project so I could get better at OOP and, eventually, packaging.

+## to-do
+* create output class and functionality
+* implement algorithms to improve patterns: smoothing, colour-clustering
+* find a way to speed up floss map generation
+* grey-scale and monocolour modes
+* can I have the user specify desired number of colours?